cruise-automation/fwanalyzer/Readme.md

 - `File` : string, the full path of the file or directory
 - `Script` : string, the full path of the script
 - `ScriptOptions` : string array, (optional) the first element allows to define a pattern containing wildcards like `?`, `*`, and `**` that is applied to filenames if present it will only check files that match the pattern, this is mostly useful when running the script on a directory.
-The second element allows passing arguments to the script.
+Arguments can be passed to the script using the second and following elements.
 - `File` : string, the full path of the file, if the path points to a directory the script is run for every file in the directory and subdirectories

 - `Desc` : string, (optional) is a descriptive string that will be attached to failed check
 - `InformationalOnly` : bool, (optional) the result of the check will be Informational only (default: false)

-If the `--` is present it indicates that the next argument is from the `ScriptOptions[1]`.
+If the `--` is present it indicates that the next argument is from the `ScriptOptions[1..N]`.
 The script is run with the following arguments:

 ```
-<tmp filename> <original filename> <uid> <gid> <mode in octal> <selinux label or "-" for no label> [--] [script options argument]
+<tmp filename> <original filename> <uid> <gid> <mode in octal> <selinux label or "-" for no label> [--] [script argument 1] ... [script argument N]
 ```

 Example: